IllyaMoskvin/seafile-symlink/README.md

 # seafile-symlink

+> Utility to help sync and restore symlinks in Seafile.

 As of July 2018 (v.6.1.8), Seafile still cannot sync symlinks natively.
 It follows them, and syncs them as if they were normal files and directories.
 In most cases, this is undesirable.